In this Article

 Best practice: It is best practice to send short SMS messages.
 Longer messages may automatically be sent as multiple “segments,” which can cause mobile carriers to mark the message as spam and not deliver it.

 Including a link to the full email message

 You might be able to convey your entire message in 160 (or 70) characters, but if not, you can also include a link to the email message.
-Make sure that you have enabled the Email tab and composed a message using a template, then select the “Add link to full message” toggle below the message preview to generate a shortened link.
+Make sure that you have enabled the Email tab and composed a message using a template, then select the “Add link to full message” toggle below the message preview on the SMS tab to generate a shortened link.

 This adds a “short URL” option, which will automatically link the SMS message to the email archive URL.
 Schools should not use their own URL shorteners (especially free ones), as most are banned by U.S. carriers and may result in messages being blocked.
 The characters in the URL will be counted toward the total for the message.